fortman/consul_watcher/docs/docker-quickstart.md

 The easiest way to get started with consul_watcher is with the docker image.
 The docker entry point will run a consul watch and then pipe the output to the ruby consul_watcher program.
 The behavior is mostly driven by passing environmental variables into docker.
 Environmental variables, command line parameters and a configuration file are being tested to determine which is best way to configure consul_watch.
 There is a docker compose file to test things out locally  The following steps should have you working with a local cluster fairly quick.
 A rake task will be created to automate these steps at some point.

-From the root of the git repository execute the following :> docker-compose --file test/docker-compose.yml up --no-start :> docker-compose --file test/docker-compose.yml start consul rabbitmq Wait a bit of time for those services to start.
-30 seconds should suffice.
+From the root of the git repository execute the following<br/>
+:> docker-compose --file test/docker-compose.yml up --no-start<br/>
+:> docker-compose --file test/docker-compose.yml start consul rabbitmq<br/>
+Wait a bit of time for those services to start.
+30 seconds should suffice.<br/>
 Login to rabbitmq locally [http://localhost:15672].
-Use guest/guest as password.
+Use guest/guest as password.  <br/>
 Create a queue and bind it to the amq.topic exchange.
-Use routing key `consul_watcher.key.#` for the bind.
+Use routing key `consul_watcher.key.#` for the bind.<br/>
-:> docker-compose --file test/docker-compose.yml start consul-watcher
+:> docker-compose --file test/docker-compose.yml start consul-watcher<br/>
 Login to consul locally [http://localhost:8500].
 You should be able to start creating, updating and deleting entries in the kv store.
-You should start to see messages in the queue
+You should start to see messages in the queue<br/>

 # environmental variables used by docker image
 | environment variable | description                                                         | example value                                                                                               |